zchking/docs/pages/katalon-studio/tutorials/headless_browsers_execution.md

 Configuring headless browsers
 -----------------------------

 By default, executing automation tests using either [Firefox](https://developer.mozilla.org/en-US/Firefox/Headless_mode) or [Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) headless will add necessary desired capabilities to the browsers.
-You don’t need to add any additional configurations.
+You don't need to add any additional configurations.

 In case you really need to add more desired capabilities to headless browsers, then: